ragonscreen/basic-guess-the-color/README.md

 -   23:36 - Kind of forgot to document the rest of the development process.
 Almost done with the JavaScript now.
 App is fully functional.
 -   00:15 - Tested the app for well over 100 rounds, and added comments in code.
 -   00:40 - Finishing touches, and added my favourite link hover effect that I use a lot.
+-   18:43 - Fixed a minor bug, where the layout was messed up in smaller screens during the round starting screen.